he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Ranger.md

 You'll see these key terms in many ranger class features.
 **Flourish**: Actions with this trait are special techniques that require too much exertion for you to perform frequently.
 You can use only 1 action with the flourish trait per turn.
 Open: These maneuvers work only as the first salvo in the attacks you make on your turn.
 You can use an action with the open trait only if you haven't used an action with the attack or open trait yet this turn.
 **Press**: Actions with this trait allow you to follow up earlier attacks.
 An action with the press trait can be used only if you are currently affected by a multiple attack penalty.
-You can't use a press action when it's not your turn, even if you use the [[Ready]] activity.
+You can't use a press action when it's not your turn, even if you use the [[DATABASE/action/Ready|Ready]] activity.
  Some actions with the press trait also grant an effect on a failure.
 The effects that are added on a failure don't apply on a critical failure.
 If your press action succeeds, you can choose to apply the failure effect instead.
 (For example, you may wish to do this when an attack deals no damage due to resistance.)

 # Roleplaying the Ranger